ExtendRealityLtd/Tilia.Input.UnityInputManager/Documentation/HowToGuides/CreatingProxyActionsAndChainingActions/README.md

 ### Prerequistes

-* A Unity Button Action exists in the scene.
-See [Using The Unity Button Action].
+* [Add the Tilia.Input.UnityInputManager.ButtonAction] prefab to the scene Hierarchy.

 ## Let's Start